google-research/rigl/README.md

 models require much less FLOPs per training iteration and therefore most of the extended trainings cost less FLOPs than baseline dense training.

+Observing improving performance we wanted to understand where the performance of sparse networks saturates.
+Longest training we ran had 100x training length of the original
-With using only 2.32x of the original FLOPS we can train 99% sparse Resnet-50 that obtains an impressive 66.94% test accuracy.
+100 epoch ImageNet training.
+This training costs 5.8x of the original dense training FLOPS and the resulting 99% sparse Resnet-50 achieves an impressive 68.15% test accuracy (vs 5x training accuracy of 61.86%).

 | S. Distribution |  Sparsity | Training FLOPs | Inference FLOPs | Model Size (Bytes) | Top-1 Acc | Ckpt         |
 |-----------------|-----------|----------------|-----------------|-------------------------------------|-----------|--------------|